-The most widely used federated learning algorithm, FedAvg [21] keeps data and computation locally on the clients.
+The most widely used federated learning algorithm, FedAvg [22] keeps data and computation locally on the clients.
 However, in practice, sharing some information from non-sensitive modalities will not threaten the users' privacy.
-Therefore, we propose Federated Learning with Adversarial Example and Adversarial Identifier (FedAA), which alleviates the non-IID issue by sharing a tiny amount of information from the non-sensitive modality.
+Therefore, we propose Federated Learning with Adversarial Example and Adversarial Identifier (FedAA), which alleviates the non-IID issue by sharing information from the non-sensitive modality.